Traced Monads and Hopf Monads

-Originally, Hopf monads were introduced by Bruguières and Virelizier in \cite{bruguieres2007hopf} as monads on autonomous categories (monoidal categories with duals) that lift autonomous structure to their Eilenberg-Moore category.
-In \cite{bruguieres2011hopf}, Hopf monads were generalised to arbitrary monoidal categories, and ss the name suggests, every Hopf monoid induces a Hopf monad.
+Originally, Hopf monads were introduced by Bruguières and Virelizier \cite{bruguieres2007hopf} as monads on autonomous categories (monoidal categories with duals) that lift autonomous structure to their Eilenberg-Moore category.
+Together with Lack \cite{bruguieres2011hopf}, they generalized Hopf monads to arbitrary monoidal categories, and as the name suggests, every Hopf monoid induces a Hopf monad.
 In regards to lifting structure, for monoidal \emph{closed} categories, Hopf monads are precisely the monads that lift monoidal closed structure to their Eilenberg-Moore category.
-Of particular interest for this paper, in the case of compact closed categories (which are both monoidal closed and autonomous), symmetric Hopf monads are precisely the monads that lift compact closed structure to their Eilenberg-Moore category.
-In this section we introduce the main novel concept of this paper: trace-coherent Hopf monads, which are precisely the kinds of symmetric Hopf monads that are also traced monads.
+Of particular interest for this paper, is the case of compact closed categories (which are both monoidal closed and autonomous), where symmetric Hopf monads are precisely the monads that lift compact closed structure to their Eilenberg-Moore category.
+In this section, we introduce the main novel concept of this paper: trace-coherent Hopf monads, which are precisely the kinds of symmetric Hopf monads that are also traced monads.
 The advantage of the definition of a trace-coherent Hopf monad is that it does not reference the algebras of the monad or the Eilenberg-Moore category, and yet still results in a lifting of the traced symmetric monoidal structure.

-Let us first review Hopf monads on monoidal categories as introduced by Bruguières, Lack, and Virelizier in \cite{bruguieres2011hopf}.
+Let us first review Hopf monads on monoidal categories as introduced by Bruguières, Lack, and Virelizier \cite{bruguieres2011hopf}.
 Hopf monads are bimonads such that natural transformations that can be defined for any bimonad, called fusion operators, are natural isomorphisms.